WarrenDavies/jenbot/README.md

 ## Running in a Docker container

-Run the instructions in the "Running locally", apart from `python chat.py`.
+Run the instructions in the "Running locally" section, apart from `python chat.py`.

 Build the container: